HilmyThoriq/Jarkom-Modul-3-IUP4-2021/README.md

 # ANSWER

 # PROBLEM 1
+Luffy and Zoro plans to make the map in question using "kriteria" EniesLobby as the DNS Server, Jipangu as the DHCP Server, Water 7 as the Proxy Server

 First we need to install to Enieslobby as DNS server, Jipangu as DHCP server, and Water7 as Proxy server
 ```
 // in EniesLobby